rocher/mold/docs/reference-guide.md

     There are no *optional variables*: it is the *substitution mode* that can be optional.
 Any variable can be used as `{{variable}}` and `{{?variable}}` at different places, even in the same file.
-Remember that The difference between the substitution modes is the error handling when the variable is undefined.

 #### Mandatory